 The policy is available on request from Mrs G Davis, Clerk to the Governors at the school.
 If your preferred language is not English, or for those who are blind or partially sighted, please contact us on 01706 647761 to make arrangements to help you with this document.

 Name of School: St. Cuthbert's R.C.
+High School Head Teacher: Mrs Nadine Dewhurst

+Chair of Governors: Mr Frank Gac

+Date policy was created: November 2009 as the Single Equity

+Policy

-High School Head Teacher: Mr D Shields Chair of Governors: Mr Dave Conlon Date policy was created: November 2009 as the Single Equity Policy Approved by the Governors: September 2021 Fully revised: July 2021 Policy to be reviewed: September 2024 Annually review progress towards equality targets and public sector equality duty
+Approved by the Governors: September 2021 Fully revised: July 2021 Policy reviewed: September 2024 with a further review in September 2025.
+Annually review progress towards equality targets and public sector equality duty